-4 The Securities and Futures (Amendment) Ordinance 2016 provides a legal framework for the OFC structure, while the operational and procedural details will be set out in subsidiary legislation and the OFC Code which are being prepared by the SFC and relevant departments at the moment.
-We will separately consult the LegCo Panel on Financial Affairs on those once ready.
+The Securities and Futures (Amendment) Ordinance 2016 provides a legal framework for the OFC structure, while the operational and procedural details will be set out in subsidiary legislation and the OFC Code which are being prepared by the SFC and relevant departments at the moment.
+We will separately engage the industry on those once ready.